LanceMcCarthy/GoldenClouds/index.md

 ### Night-time

   * Sunset is absolutely breathtaking, grab a chair on the patio, a drink and watch the pastel color show.
 Use `#GoldenCloudsArenal` and `#NeuvoArenal` hashtags on social.
-Pro-tip: If you’re showering in the front bathroom at this time of day, slide open the window to get the view!
+Pro-tip: If you're showering in the front bathroom at this time of day, slide open the window to get the view!
-  * Keep the screen door closed if you’re on the patio.
-We have excellent, non-toxic pest control on the grounds, but you still don’t want a firefly beep-booping around the house while you’re trying to sleep.
+  * Keep the screen door closed if you're on the patio.
+We have excellent, non-toxic pest control on the grounds, but you still don't want a firefly beep-booping around the house while you're trying to sleep.
   * At night, especially right after sunset, bright lights will attract insects.
 We recommend keeping the kitchen door closed if you have the bar/kitchen lights on.
 This will prevent finding a bunch of insects just outside the door in the morning.

 > **➡️** The valley's bats can sometimes be annoying when they land on the roof in the early hours of the evening after the sun sets.
 You may hear them scuttling around, but there's no reason for concern.
 We mention this ahead of time because while some folks don't notice it, others do.